lucasgarciadominguez/cinema-react/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
+The build is minified, and filenames include hashes.\
-Your app is ready to be deployed!
+Your app is ready for deployment!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.